Risingson/eveeyedocs/docs/sharing/intel-channels.md

 All of the above need to be separated by 2 spaces.

-Additionally you can use the following:
+Additionally you can use the following at the end of the intel line:

 `solarsystem` &#9251; &#9251; `clr` or `clear`: Sets a system empty `character` &#9251; &#9251; `solarsystem` &#9251; `+5`: Will add +5 or any other number you entered (CURRENTLY ONLY ONE SPACE BEFORE THE + PLEASE.
 Will change so it works with doublespace aswell)